MartinTheDragon/Nuclear-Tech-Mod-Remake/docs/contributing/localization/data_generation.md

 ..., they require some advanced knowledge to be used.
 This guide aims at making things easier to set up.
 Knowing [Kotlin](https://kotlinlang.org/) isn't that much of a necessity, but can still help you a lot.
 It's also a rather easy language to learn, so if you're interested, check out the [learning material provided on the Kotlin website](https://kotlinlang.org/docs/getting-started.html).

-Nevertheless, it'll be easier for you to work with an IDE.
+Nevertheless, it'll be easier for you if you work with an IDE.
 See the guide on [setting up IntelliJ with the project](../ide_setup.md), if you haven't already.
 The rest of this guide assumes you're using IntelliJ.

 ### Where are the data generators?